andre-ye/uni/docs/phil/phil-401c/lecture.md

 - Is there something wrong with thinking about rationality?
 Are the sexist problems in game theory inherent to or external to games?
 - Elizabeth Anderson - feminism and rational choice theory

+---

+## Week 7 Monday
+- Prisoner's dilemma - there's a situation where both do better (stay silent).
+- The strategic profile
+- Strict Pareto domination - better in all cases for all players
+- Weak Pareto domination - better in at least one case, no one else is worse off.
+- Pareto efficient - dominates all other outcomes.
+- Gibbard-Satterthwaite Theorem: no voting system that chooses a candidate from ranked ballots has all of the four:
+  - Non-dictatorial, no voter such that one voter chooses the winner
+  - The system always chooses a winner
+  - If a candidate is unanimously ranked as the top choice, that candidate is chosen.
+  - Non-manipulable, the only Nash equilibria in a game are where voters honestly report their voting preferences.